 Thanks to her tireless work with the Swing, Salsa and Ballroom

 programs, SSQQ was

 streamed through our doors every week.
 This amazing

-independent dance studio in the country.
+independent dance studio in the country in 2000.

 I was proud